 This type of headache is not called suicide headache for nothing.
 It's violent, intensely painful and the symptoms include agitation and self-harm.
 "One person on average per month, is ending their life due to cluster headaches."

-What type of migraine can disappear for a few months, or years and then hit hard and fast?
+What type of headache can disappear for a few months, or years and then hit hard and fast?
 This one can.

-A person who suffers from cluster headaches experiences one to three headaches per day over a period of a couple of weeks to as long as three months continuously with no break.
+You might experience one to three (or more) headaches per day over a period of a couple of weeks, up to three months continuously with no break.
 They may come and go... or they may never go.

-There is potential for these headaches to completely disappear or go into remission for months or even years and then start to recur.
-Thus, I might say one could become engulfed by an intermittent world of intense, unbearable, pain.
+They could completely disappear or go into remission for months or even years and then start to recur.
+And then you become engulfed by an intermittent world of intense, unbearable, pain and symptoms... again.

 There are many experts that believe migraines and cluster headaches have a common cause that begins in the trigeminal nerve which carries the feeling of sensation from the head to the brain.

-Migraines usually stem from a chemical reaction causing a nerve storm and then blood vessels to spasm in the head, but typically only last four to seventy two hours.
+Migraines usually stem from a chemical reaction causing a nerve storm and then blood vessels to spasm in the head.
+They typically last from 4 - 72 hours.

 Migraine pain can range anywhere from mild to severe and is typically located on one side of the head, the back of the neck and or around the face and eyes.
-Symptoms accompanying classic migraine types can include such things as nausea, vomiting; sensitivity to light, sound, or smell; stuffy nose, watery eyes, dizziness and vision problems.
+Symptoms accompanying classic migraine types can include such things as nausea, vomiting; sensitivity to light, sound, or smell; stuffy nose, watery eyes; dizziness and visual disturbances.